MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 ms.topic: how-to
 ms.custom: devplatv2, pipeline, devx-track-azurecli, update-code6
 ---
-# Manage component and pipeline inputs and outputs
+# Manage inputs and outputs for components and pipelines

 Azure Machine Learning pipelines support inputs and outputs at both the component and pipeline levels.
 This article describes pipeline and component inputs and outputs and how to manage them.

-At the component level, the inputs and outputs define the interface of a component.
+At the component level, the inputs and outputs define the component interface.
 You can use the output from one component as an input for another component in the same parent pipeline, allowing for data or models to be passed between components.
-This interconnectivity forms a graph that illustrates the data flow within the pipeline.
+You can represent this interconnectivity as a graph that illustrates the data flow within the pipeline.

 At the pipeline level, you can use inputs and outputs to submit pipeline jobs with varying data inputs or parameters that control training logic, such as `learning_rate`.
-When you invoke a pipeline via a REST endpoint, inputs and outputs are especially useful for assigning different values to the pipeline input or accessing the output of pipeline jobs.
+Inputs and outputs are especially useful when you invoke a pipeline via a REST endpoint.
+You can assign different values to the pipeline input or access the output of pipeline jobs.
 For more information, see [Create jobs and input data for batch endpoints](how-to-access-data-batch-endpoints-jobs.md).

 ## Input and output types

-The following types are supported as **inputs** or **outputs** of a component or pipeline:
+The following types are supported as both inputs and outputs of components or pipelines:

-Data types.
+- Data types.
 For more information, see [Data types](concept-data.md#data-types).
   - `uri_file`
   - `uri_folder`
   - `mltable`

-Model types.
+- Model types.
   - `mlflow_model`
   - `custom_model`

-Pipeline or component **inputs** can also be the following primitive types:
+The following primitive types are also supported for inputs only:

 - `string`
 - `number`
 - `integer`
 - `boolean`

-Primitive types **output** isn't supported.
+Primitive type output isn't supported.

-Using data or model output serializes the outputs and saves them as files in a storage location.
-Later steps can mount this storage location, or download or upload the files to the compute file system, allowing the steps to access the files during job execution.
+Using data or model outputs serializes the outputs and saves them as files in a storage location.
+Later steps can access the files during job execution by mounting this storage location or by downloading or uploading the files to the compute file system.

-This process requires the component source code to serialize the desired output object, usually stored in memory, into files.
+This process requires the component source code to serialize the output object, which is usually stored in memory, into files.
 For example, you could serialize a pandas dataframe as a CSV file.
 Azure Machine Learning doesn't define any standardized methods for object serialization.
-Users have the flexibility to choose their preferred methods to serialize objects into files.
+You have the flexibility to choose your preferred methods to serialize objects into files.
 In the downstream component, you can independently deserialize and read these files.

-### Examples
+### Example inputs and outputs

-The following example inputs and outputs are from the [NYC Taxi Data Regression](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/pipelines-with-components/nyc_taxi_data_regression) pipeline in the [Azure Machine Learning examples](https://github.com/Azure/azureml-examples) GitHub repository.
+These examples are from the [NYC Taxi Data Regression](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/pipelines-with-components/nyc_taxi_data_regression) pipeline in the [Azure Machine Learning examples](https://github.com/Azure/azureml-examples) GitHub repository.

 - The [train component](https://github.com/Azure/azureml-examples/blob/main/cli/jobs/pipelines-with-components/nyc_taxi_data_regression/train.yml) has a `number` input named `test_split_ratio`.
-- The [prep component](https://github.com/Azure/azureml-examples/blob/main/cli/jobs/pipelines-with-components/nyc_taxi_data_regression/prep.yml) has  an`uri_folder` type output.
+- The [prep component](https://github.com/Azure/azureml-examples/blob/main/cli/jobs/pipelines-with-components/nyc_taxi_data_regression/prep.yml) has a `uri_folder` type output.
 The component source code reads the CSV files from the input folder, processes the files, and writes the processed CSV files to the output folder.
 - The [train component](https://github.com/Azure/azureml-examples/blob/main/cli/jobs/pipelines-with-components/nyc_taxi_data_regression/train.yml) has a `mlflow_model` type output.
-The component source code saves the trained model using `mlflow.sklearn.save_model` method.
+The component source code saves the trained model using the `mlflow.sklearn.save_model` method.

-## Data type input and output paths and modes
+## Data input and output paths and modes

 For data asset inputs and outputs, you must specify a `path` parameter that points to the data location.
 The following table shows the different data locations that Azure Machine Learning pipelines support, with `path` parameter examples: